 What do you do to stay healthy and relaxed over this period?

 I make it a priority to move more.
 It helps me burn more calories and boosts my mood.
 I also shift my focus from the food to family and friends.
-Yes, the holidays are stressful, but try to concentrate on the joy of being social and connecting with others.
+Yes, the holidays can be stressful, but try to concentrate on the joy of being social and connecting with others.

 How do you detox after the holidays?